thedges/PSWheel/README.md

 # Setup Instructions
 Here are steps to setup and configure this component:
-  * Install the component per the "Deploy to Salesforce" button below.
+  * Install the component per the __Deploy to Salesforce__ button below.
-  * Assign the PSWheel permission set to any user that will use the PSWheel component.
+  * Assign the __PSWheel__ permission set to any user that will use the PSWheel component.
-  * Navigate to the PSWheelTemplate tab
+  * Navigate to the __PSWheelTemplate__ tab
-    - Create a PSWheelTemplate record and provide unique name.
+    - Create a __PSWheelTemplate__ record and provide unique name.
 Fill out the record field options per above definitions.
-    - Create 1-to-many PSWheelItemDef records to define configuration of all the nodes of the wheel.
+    - Create 1-to-many __PSWheelItemDef__ records to define configuration of all the nodes of the wheel.
 Fill out the record field options per above definitions.
   * Edit the record page for the object you want to place the wheel component on.
-Drag the PSWheelAura component to area on the page.
+Drag the __PSWheelAura__ component to area on the page.
 In the configuration options for the component, pick the template name you defined above.
   * That is it.

 <a href="https://githubsfdeploy.herokuapp.com">